Internships

 Gain real-world policy experience

 During the policy internship, students have the opportunity to gain real-world experience and apply classroom learning and research skills.
-Students in the MSSP and MSSP+DA programs complete 150 hours of a policy-related internship, after coursework is complete.
-Internship activities may include policy analysis, data analysis, research, policymaking, advocacy, policy implementation, policy communications, and policy evaluation activities.
-Internships span all types of agencies and organizations, including nonprofits, research institutions, advocacy organizations, think tanks, state and local government, federal government, for-profit institutions, and private foundations.
+Students in the MSSP program complete 250 hours of a policy-related internship throughout the academic year.
+Students in the MSSP+DA program complete 250 hours of a policy-related internship during their second fall semester.
+Internship activities may include policy analysis, data analysis, research, policymaking, advocacy, policy implementation, policy communications, and policy evaluation.
+Internships span all types of agencies and organizations, including nonprofits, research institutions, advocacy organizations, think tanks, state and local government, federal government, and private foundations.

 Internships are structured based on individual student interests and past social policy experiences.
-Internships span the course of an academic semester, can take place in the United States or abroad, and require a minimum of 150 hours.
-All internships must be policy-related.
+Internships can take place in the United States or abroad.
+All internships must be social policy-related.

 Finding an internship

 Prior to starting an internship, students receive detailed information on the internship search process and internship requirements.
-Program staff are available to meet with students to discuss possibilities and guide the process.
+Program staff are available to meet with students to discuss internship options and guide students through the process.
 There are several ways to find a right-fit internship:

-• Review the listing of past internship sites.
+- Review the SONIA database of past internship sites.

-• Identify possible internships through networking with friends, family, classmates, faculty, former employers, and personal contacts.
+- Identify possible internships through networking with friends, family, classmates, faculty, former employers, or personal contacts.

-• Consult with Penn Career Services for resume/cover letter review, mock interviews, career advice, and more.
+- Consult with Penn Career Services for a resume and cover letter review, participate in mock interviews, gain career advice, and more.

-Internship opportunities received through the MSSP office are emailed to students and featured in the weekly MSSP newsletter.
+Internship opportunities received through the MSSP office are entered in the SP2 SONIA internship database and may also be posted on the MSSP Canvas internship site or featured in the weekly MSSP newsletter.
 During the search, students are encouraged to cast their net broadly and apply to many organizations.
 This will yield the best possible opportunities.

 Partial list of past internship sites